magicianmartin/hello-world/README.md

 # hello-world
-a study repository
-this is a test feature
+this is a study repository

-use git software to commit and push